MoMo830/AliG/README.md

 > **LASER SAFETY:** This software generates G-Code utilizing `M3` and `M67` commands. **`M3` is used to arm the laser**, but on certain CNC configurations, it may trigger a spindle motor instead.
 >
 > **HARDWARE COMPATIBILITY:** Always verify your G-Code and ensure your controller is explicitly set to **Laser Mode** before execution.
 Use this program at your own risk.
 The author assumes no liability for hardware damage or personal injury.
+> **BETA SOFTWARE:** This application is currently in **Beta**.
+While it has been tested, bugs may still exist. **Always perform a manual inspection of the generated G-Code text** (check for unexpected values or command syntax) before running it on your CNC machine.

 ### Work Area & Premove Warning